- List prior knowledge of Christmas

-- The Light of Christmas by Richard Paul Evans (Author), Daniel Craig (Illustrator)
+- The Light of Christmas by Richard Paul Evans and Daniel Craig

 - Glitter or hologram sticky paper for Christmas lights

-- Cut a length of yarn or roving on which to string the lights.
+- Cut a long length of yarn or roving on which to string the lights.

-- Plan where to display them in the classroom.
+- Plan where to display the lights in the classroom.

-Step 1: As a group, list what the children already know about Christmas on the Celebration chart.
+Step 1: As a group, list what the children already know about Christmas on the chart paper or the interactive whiteboard.

-Step 2: Read The Light of Christmas by Richard Paul Evans (Author), Daniel Craig (Illustrator) and Christmas (Rookie Read-About Holidays) by David F. Marx
+Step 2: Read The Light of Christmas by Richard Paul Evans and Daniel Craig and Christmas by David F. Marx aloud to the class.

-Step 3: Using Kidspiration, list what the children learned about Christmas.
+Step 3: Return to the chart paper or interactive whiteboard and list what the children learned about Christmas.

 Step 4: Compare and contrast Ramadan, Diwali, Hanukkah, and Christmas.

-Step 6: As a group create a letter to parents explaining about Christmas and the Christmas lights.
+Step 7: As a group, write a letter to parents explaining about Christmas and the Christmas lights.

 Teacher observation will assess student participation in listening to the book and contributing to the discussion.